-Asset Category Class Examples Examples Performance Measure Target Passenger Vehicles, and Railcars Bus, Cutaway, Van, Minivan, and Streetcars Percent of revenue vehicles that have either met or exceeded their useful life benchmark < 30% Equipment Non-revenue service vehicles and equipment over \$50,000 Route Supervisor Vehicles, Maintenance Trucks, Pool Vehicles, DPF Cleaning System, Bus Wash Systems, Fare Collection systems, Vehicle Lifts Percent of vehicles and equipment that have either met or exceeded their useful life benchmark < 30% Facilities Support Maintenance and Administrative Facilities Percent of facilities within an asset class, rated below 3 on condition reporting system < 15% Passenger Rail Terminals, Bus Transfer Stations Percent of facilities within an asset class, rated below 3 on condition reporting system 0% Parking Park-and-Ride Lots with Direct Capital Responsibility Percent of facilities within an asset class, rated below 3 on condition reporting system 0% Percent of segments that have performance restrictions 0% achievement of these targets.
+Asset Category Class Examples Performance Measure Target Rolling Stock Buses, Other Passenger Vehicles, and Railcars Bus, Cutaway, Van, Minivan, and Streetcars Percent of revenue vehicles that have either met or exceeded their useful life benchmark < 30% Equipment Non-revenue service vehicles and equipment over \$50,000 Route Supervisor Vehicles, Maintenance Trucks, Pool Vehicles, DPF Cleaning System, Bus Wash Systems, Fare Collection systems, Vehicle Lifts tenance Trucks, Pool equipment that have either met or exceeded their useful life benchmark Facilities Support Maintenance and Administrative Facilities Percent of facilities within an asset class, rated below 3 on condition reporting system < 15% Passenger Rail Terminals, Bus Transfer Stations Percent of facilities within an asset class, rated below 3 on condition reporting system 0% Parking Park-and-Ride Lots with Direct Capital Responsibility Percent of facilities within an asset class, rated below 3 on condition reporting system 0% Track Segments, Exclusive Bus Rights-of-Way, Catenary Segments, and Bridges Percent of segments that have performance restrictions 0% achievement of these targets.
 The capital-related transit preservation projects programmed in the TIP were provided by transit operators based on their processes for monitoring the condition of their vehicles and facilities and prioritizing their maintenance and replacement (given the level of available funding).
 Transit operators are required by FTA to develop a transit asset management plan to assist in maintaining a state-of-good repair for their vehicles and facilities.
 These plans are required to be completed by October 1, 2018.5 It is expected that these plans may result in the refinement of the targets for the transit asset management performance measures.
 In addition, it is expected that these plans will be considered in the prioritization of projects for the next TIP and subsequent TIPs.